 Significant tenderness on the inside of the knee on the medial ligament.
 Some swelling seen over the ligament.
 When the knee is stressed as for grade 1 symptoms, there is pain and mild to moderate laxity in the joint, although there is a definite end point (the knee cannot be bent sideways completely).

 This is a complete tear of the ligament.
 Pain can vary and is sometimes not as bad as that of a grade 2 MCL sprain.
 When stressing the knee as described above there is significant joint laxity.
 The athlete may complain of having a very wobbly or unstable knee.

-The Medial Collateral Ligament (MCL) connects the inner (medial) surfaces of the femur (thigh bone) and the tibia (shin bone).
-Its function is to resist forces applied from the outer surface of the knee and so prevent the medial (inner) portion of the joint from widening under stress.
+The medial collateral ligament or MCL for short connects the inner surfaces of the femur or thigh bone and the tibia which is the larger shin bone.
+Its function is to resist forces applied from the outside of the knee and so prevent the medial or inner part of the joint from widening.